gobbyo/orthocyclic_winder/docs/intro.md

 # Orthocyclic Winder

 An **orthocyclic** winder is a coil‑winding machine designed to place each turn of magnet wire in a hexagonally packed pattern, where each layer nests into the “valleys” of the layer below.
-This produces the highest possible copper fill factor for round wire—often around 70%.
+This produces the highest possible copper fill factor for round wire.
 In cross‑section, the turns form a honeycomb pattern, which is the densest packing achievable for circles in 2D.
 Orthocyclic winding requires:

 - Precise traverse synchronization with spindle rotation
 - Constant wire tension
 - Accurate layer‑to‑layer alignment
-- Often self‑bonding wire, heated during winding so the coil becomes self‑supporting

 This is far more demanding than simple helical or wild winding.